 It is unclear exactly why these conditions develop.
 However, Crohn’s disease symptoms occur due to inflammation of the small intestine.
 It can also affect the large intestine and other parts of the digestive tract.
 Crohn’s disease is a chronic condition that can begin gradually and worsen over time.
 People may experience times of remission when their symptoms lessen.

 Diverticulitis refers to a physical tear in sacs that develop along the gut.
-The development of these sacs, or diverticula, is known as diverticulosis, and around half of all people in the United States over 60 years of age experience this.
-However, diverticulitis only occurs in about 5% of all people with diverticulosis.
+The development of these sacs, or diverticula, is known as diverticulosis, and around

 In the United States, around 200,000 people go to hospital with diverticulitis every year.
 However, Crohn’s disease is slightly more common.
-Crohn’s disease affects roughly 500,000 people in the United States.
+Crohn’s disease affects roughly

 The main similarities between Crohn’s disease and diverticulitis involve their symptoms.
 However, some distinct differences can provide clues even before a doctor identifies the cause of these symptoms.

-The following table demonstrates the differences between Crohn’s symptoms and diverticulitis symptoms.
+The following table demonstrates the differences between Crohn’s symptoms and

-constipation or diarrheaeither — diarrhea is more commoneither
+constipation or diarrhea | either — diarrhea is more common | either |

 The age of onset also makes a difference.
-Diverticulitis occurs more often in older adults, whereas Crohn’s disease symptoms more commonly start between 20 and 29 years of age.
+Diverticulitis occurs more often in older adults, whereas Crohn’s disease symptoms more commonly start between

 Diverticulitis has several life threatening complications that can develop quickly without treatment.
 Crohn’s disease complications can also be severe, but they generally take longer to present.